 Generally, constipation is avoided by following the basics of good intestinal health.
-Diet, fluid intake and physical activity should always represent the initial step when an individual experiences constipation.
-Twenty five grams of fiber per day is the recommended daily amount of dietary fiber.
+Diet, fluid intake, and physical activity should always represent the initial steps when an individual experiences constipation.
+Twenty-five to thirty-five grams of fiber per day is the recommended daily amount of dietary fiber.
 Eating a diet rich in whole grain breads, cereals and fiber bars, in addition to fresh fruits and vegetables, often will improve bowel habits by adding bulk to the stool.
 Fiber and fiber supplements, however, are not an antidote for poor dietary habits, such as eating fried or fatty foods and frequent red meat.
-Healthy dietary choices are the foundation of intestinal health and bowel function; what goes in affects how it is eliminated.
+Healthy dietary choices are the foundation of intestinal health and bowel function.
+What foods are taken into the body affect how waste is eliminated.

-Scientific study has shown that drinking 6 to 8 glasses per day of water per day (1.5 – 2L) will help keep the stool from being hard and makes it easier to eliminate.
-Regular exercise - as simple as brisk walking for 30 minutes per day – will likely improve bowel function.
+Scientific studies have shown that drinking 6 to 8 glasses of water per day (1.5-2 liters) will help keep the stool from being hard and makes it easier to eliminate.
+Regular exercise, which can be as simple as taking a brisk walk for 30 minutes per day, will likely improve bowel movements as well.

 ROLE OF LAXATIVES

-There are many different types of laxatives available over the counter in grocery stores and pharmacies.
+There are many different types of over-the-counter laxatives available.
 The way in which laxatives work varies and can be very effective for acute relief of constipation and, in rare cases, may be part of a regular routine.
 Before one resorts to routine laxative use, it is important to discuss your symptoms with your medical provider, as a more serious medical condition may need to be ruled out.

 Enemas and suppositories also have been used to treat constipation.
-Enema and suppository therapy stimulates defecation through distension of the rectum (saline) or by irritation (soap suds, Fleets®, bisacodyl) or by softening the stool (glycerine suppository).
+Enema and suppository therapy stimulate defecation through distension of the rectum (saline) or by irritation (soap suds, Fleets®, bisacodyl) or by softening the stool (glycerin suppository).
 Unfortunately, a downside of such a strategy is that it can be habit forming, and tolerance to such stimulation may diminish effectiveness long term.

-Again, it must be stressed that while laxatives, enemas and suppositories may all play a role in the treatment of constipation, their chronic use should be discouraged without first consulting your medical provider to ensure that a more serious condition (i.e., cancer) is not overlooked.
+Again, it must be stressed that while laxatives, enemas, and suppositories may all play a role in the treatment of constipation, their chronic use should be discouraged without first consulting with your medical provider to ensure that a more serious condition is not overlooked.